 - Applying a floor treatment to a sloping or inclining part of the floor;

 A property owner's neglect in properly maintaining carpeted floors, rugs, and mats can also create liability if a slip and fall accident occurs.
-Do not overlook if the property owner hired someone else to maintain the floors in questions.
-Many times, in my San Diego California Slip and Fall injury law practice, I am able to go after the owner and the entity or person the owner hired to maintain the floors.
+Do not overlook if the property owner hired someone else to maintain the floors.
+In my San Diego, California, Slip and Fall injury law practice, I often go after the owner and the entity or person the owner hired to maintain the floors.
 Examples of such conditions that often lead to slip and fall accidents are:

 - Torn, worn, or broken or bulging areas of carpet;